konrad-jamrozik/droidmate/README.md

 DroidMate is fully automatic: after it has been set up and started, the exploration itself does not require human presence.

 As input, DroidMate reads a directory containing Android apps (.apk files).
-It outputs a serialized data structure containing the exploration output.
+It outputs a serialized Java object representing the exploration output.
 It also outputs .txt files having various human-readable information extracted from the serialized exploration output.

 DroidMate can click and long-click the AUE’s GUI, restart the AUE,  press ‘home’ button and  it can terminate the exploration.
 Any of this is called an **exploration action**.
 DroidMate’s **exploration strategy** decides which exploration action to execute based on the XML representation of the currently visible device GUI, a **GUI snapshot**, and on the set of Android framework methods that have been called after last exploration action, a set of **API calls**.

+For more information, please see the papers available on the website linked above.

 # Building, testing and running DroidMate #